Lance Poston, Director

 Pronouns: He, Him, His Email: firstname.lastname@example.org

 Lance oversees inclusion and belonging focused initiatives across the University that support students, faculty, staff, and alumni.
 His daily work is informed by his graduate training as an interdisciplinary scholar of US gender, sexuality, and race.
 Before becoming a Wildcat, he was a faculty member in the Women's, Gender, and Sexuality Studies Program at Ohio University.
-Outside of teaching and research, Lance has extensive experience in university advocacy and non-profit management.
+In addition to leading the Office of LGBTQ* Resources, Lance also directs the University's Center for Graduate and Professional Diversity Initiatives and supports strategic community outreach initiatives for the Vice President for Institutional Diversity.

 Pronouns: They, Them, Their Email: email@example.com